buttercutter/ipfs_huggingface_scraper_py/docs/api_reference.md

 ### Enhanced Scraper

-The main scraper class that orchestrates the entire scraping process.
+The main scraper class for models from HuggingFace Hub.

 ```python
 from ipfs_huggingface_scraper_py import EnhancedScraper